Noble-Jacob/pterodactyl-installer/README.md

 There are a couple of files that each release commit should always change.
 Firstly, update the `CHANGELOG.md` so that the release date and release tag are both displayed.
 No changes should be made to the changelog points themselves.
 Secondly, update `GITHUB_SOURCE` and `SCRIPT_RELEASE` in both `install-panel.sh` and `install-wings.sh`.
 Thirdly, update `SCRIPT_RELEASE` in `install.sh`.
 Finally, you can now push a commit with the message `Release vX.Y.Z`.
 Create a release on GitHub.
 See [this commit](https://github.com/vilhelmprytz/pterodactyl-installer/commit/90aaae10785f1032fdf90b216a4a8d8ca64e6d44) for reference.

 When the release is published, push another commit which revers the changes you made to `install-wings.sh` and `install-panel.sh`.
 See [this commit](https://github.com/vilhelmprytz/pterodactyl-installer/commit/be5f361523d1d546d49eef8b3ce1a9145eded234) for reference.

+## Contributors ✨

+Created and maintained by [Vilhelm Prytz](https://github.com/vilhelmprytz).

+Special thanks to the Discord moderators [sam1370](https://github.com/sam1370) and [Linux123123](https://github.com/Linux123123) for helping on the Discord server!